Tips for Mould Removal in Your Home

 It can also be a sign you have structural issues.
-Depending on the cause, you may be experiencing mould in different areas of your home and may require a different approach to tackling the issue.
+Depending on the cause, you may be experiencing mould in different areas of your home and may require a different approach to tackling the problem.

 Never attempt to remove mould without wearing personal protective equipment.
 You will need: